-LITERATURE REVIEW
+2.0 LITERATURE REVIEW

 The fact is, that over the recent years a significant part of business and scholarly interest was drawn towards the topic of relation between renewable energy and aquaponics.
 Debroy et al. (Debroy et al., 2025) touched upon the opportunities and issues of smart aquaponic systems and indicated the areas where the study must be carried out and may be found.
-Similarly, Lobo Paes et al. (Lobo Paes et al., 2025) outlined the new hybridization of anaerobic digestion with aquaponics in order to create the circularity in the synthesis of energy based on sustainability.
-Dewi et al. (Dewi et al., 2025) also extended this concept by proposing a solar-hydro hybrid system with deep learning prediction to manage the energy accurately in aquaculture and hydroponics, which also justifies the necessity of intelligent control systems.
-The below table 1 shows the summary of literature on smart aquaponics and renewable energy integration.
+Similarly, Lobo Paes et al. (to2025) outlined a new hybridisation of anaerobic digestion with aquaponics to achieve circularity in energy synthesis based on sustainability.
+Dewi et al. (2025) also extended this concept by proposing a solar-hydro hybrid system with deep learning-based prediction to accurately manage energy in aquaculture and hydroponics, thereby justifying the necessity of intelligent control systems.
+The Table 1 below shows the summary of literature on smart aquaponics and renewable energy integration.

 Table 1: Summary of Literature on Smart Aquaponics and Renewable Energy Integration